embracer-freemode/weever-streaming/README.md

 After Jitsi added Octo/Relays, the streams can be routed between instances.
 However, it's still a complex solution.
 It's more complex than we need.

-Weever Streaming is released with MIT and Apache V2, with only 2 html/js code examples.
+Weever Streaming is released with MIT and Apache V2, with only 2 HTML + 2 JS code examples.
 Hooking the code into your own UI and integrating into your own `jwt` auth logic is also straightforward.